Mark Davis' The Fishing Master

 is a fishing video game developed by Natsume for the Super Nintendo Entertainment System.

 The game features Mark Davis' voice.
 It became a cult video game due to its difficulty level and attention to detail about lures and weather effects.
-A sequel, Mark Davis Pro Bass Challenge, was released in 2003 for PlayStation 2 and 2005 for Nintendo GameCube.
+A sequel, Mark Davis Pro Bass Challenge, was released in 2003 for PlayStation 2 and 2005 for GameCube.

 Gameplay

 Only catching black bass is allowed.
 All other kinds of fish are prohibited and do not count towards the total score.
 Each lake has different criteria for passing the challenge and moving on to the next level.
 Players can assemble their own fishing gear.
 Realistic fish AI allows players to practice real-life fishing techniques on the virtual fish.

 In the practice mode, the weather and the season can be chosen in order to practice fishing under certain conditions.
 Spots where fish are guaranteed to show up during the practice session appear as boat icons on the map.